PowerOfCreation/Slurm-Log-Script/README.md

 # Usage

-Include the debug.sh shellscript in your sbatch script using source:
+Paste the debug.sh shellscript in the same directory as your sbatch script and include it using source:

 start.sbatch:
 ```bash